Naitik168/Naitik168/README.md

 ## About me

-Hi, I'm Naitik - A student and techenthusiast.
+Hi, I'm Naitik - Rust developer, Web 3.0 enthusiast and technocrate.

 ### Summary
-Final year B.tech Computer Engineering student.
+Recently graduated B.tech Computer Engineering.
 Interested in software development, Backend and blockchain.
 Always eager to learn new technologies and software development tools.
 Good in team management and multitasking.

 <!--Education section -->
 <details>